 History of The Summer Singers

 Starting in 2005, the Board of Directors selected Vicki Peters as the new Music Director.
 After this series of concerts, TSS moved to a yearly performance schedule to allow for more singing in the summer!
 Over the next seven years, the organization continued to grow and perform locally.
 Concerts included appearances at the Minnesota Regional ACDA conventions and the first performance outside of Minnesota.
-Vicki stepped down as Music Director after the 2012 season.
+Peters stepped down after the 2012 season.

 The Summer Singers have received acclaim from local media over the years, including multiple features on Minnesota Public Radio.
 Rob Hubbard of the St. Paul Pioneer Press selected TSS as one of “the Best Classical Performances of 2013,” stating: “Music's power to heal seldom receives such a powerful demonstration as at this chamber choir's late-July concerts.”